andypowe11/Dash-Button-iMessage-Sender/README.md

 ## Set up the Amazon Dash button

 Follow the instructions for configuring your Dash button but don't complete the final step, associating it with a product.
-Quit before doing this step.
-In doing so, you are giving the button enough information to connect to your wifi network but making it unable to actually buy anything.
+Quit before doing this.
+In doing so, you'll be giving the button enough information to connect to your wifi network but leaving it unable to actually buy anything.
 It'll just flash red a few times when pressed.

-If you are using an iPhone, you'll probably want to disable notifications from the Amazon app, otherwise it will keep reminding you to finish the setup process.
+If you are using an iPhone, you'll probably also want to disable notifications from the Amazon app, otherwise it will keep reminding you to finish the setup process.

 ## Install Scapy

-Scapy is a powerful interactive packet manipulation program - http://www.secdev.org/projects/scapy/ - but we're going to use its Python library to monitor the network.
-I needed help with the install (thanks to @guedou on Twitter) because the standard way of doing it didn't work for me on my iMac.
+Scapy is a powerful interactive packet manipulation program - http://www.secdev.org/projects/scapy/.
+We're going to use its Python library to monitor the network.
+I needed help with the install (props to @guedou on Twitter) because the standard way of doing it didn't work for me on my iMac.
-To install it, I cloned the scapy-bpf repository from GitHub - https://github.com/guedou/scapy-bpf - and installed from there.
+For a working install, I cloned the scapy-bpf repository from GitHub - https://github.com/guedou/scapy-bpf - and installed from there.
 I think the command was:

     sudo setup.py install